 - Benefit period.
 This is the maximum period of time your policy will pay a benefit.
 You can choose from 2 years or 6 years for all occupations.
 Some jobs will be eligible for a benefit period of up to 65 years of age.

 - Waiting period.
-OnePath offers a choice of two waiting periods: 30 days or 90 days.
+OnePath offers a choice of seven waiting periods: 30 days, 60 days, 90 days, or 2 Years.
 This is the amount of time you will have to wait after suffering your injury or being diagnosed with your illness before you will be eligible to receive a benefit.

 - Waiver of premium.
 This ensures you don't have to continue paying your premiums while you are receiving a benefit.

 - Indexation.
 The sum insured will automatically increase at every policy anniversary to keep pace with inflation.

 - Recurring claims.
 If your injury or illness recurs within six months of your last benefit payment and you need to make another claim on your policy, it will be treated as a continuation of your previous claim and you will not have to re-serve the usual waiting period.

 - OneCare Living Expense Cover.
 This insurance provides support income during times of significant illness or injury.
 It's set up to meet the needs of casual workers, home-makers, etc.

 If you're self-employed, business expenses insurance can help your business keep running without you and pays a benefit if you're totally or partially disabled.

 - You must work a minimum of 20 hours per week in your principle job.